Why hundreds of American newsrooms have started capitalizing the ‘b’ in ‘Black’

 “When people are offended by how we describe their community, we have to listen,” said Cristina Silva, an editor at USA Today and co-chair of the newspapers’s diversity committee, in a statement.

 USA Today and its affiliated network of more than 260 local papers adopted the change late last week.
 The Los Angeles Times, NBC News, MSNBC, BuzzFeed and the McClatchy newspaper chain have also moved to capitalize the word.
+On Friday, the Associated Press announced that it would also begin to capitlize.
 In a statement, The Washington Post said its editors are still considering whether to capitalize.

 Sarah Glover, an NBC executive and former president of the National Association of Black Journalists who has championed the move, described it as “affirming the experience and existence of an entire group of people who built this country and have contributed to every sector.”